 Structure and Curriculum of the Program

-Weekly didactic sessions in dermatopathology and general dermatology are held on Wednesday mornings and Friday afternoons, respectively.
+Didactic sessions in dermatopathology and general dermatology are held on Wednesday mornings and Friday afternoons, respectively.
 These are protected times in which there are no clinic duties.
-Both faculty and resident involvement is encouraged and expected, including giving lectures on occasion starting from your first year.
+Both faculty and resident involvement is encouraged and expected, including giving lectures on occasion starting from the first year of residency.
+Residents also participate in weekly journal club.
+An example didactic schedule is as follows:

 Continuing Medical Education

 The Division of Dermatology and Cutaneous Surgery provides continuing medical education for the dermatology community through various programs.
 Periodically, the Division hosts the Annual Texas Dermatological Society Meeting.
-The meeting is comprised of live patient presentations, resident lectures, and featured guest speakers.
+Residents and faculty are encouraged to attend monthly San Antonio Dermatological Society meetings.
+Each year, the Division hosts the Citywide Morphology Conference, welcoming community and military dermatologists to an evening of live patient and case presentations.
 Further information will be posted as opportunities arise.

 Medical Student Electives, 4th Year